Kyenjojo District: Overview

 Kyenjojo District was created in 2000.
 It is divided into three counties: Mwenge North, Mwenge Central and Mwenge South.
-Kyenjojo means: "the place where elephants live"; it is derived from the Rutooro word "enjojo", (elephant)(s).
+Kyenjojo means: "the place where elephants live"; it is derived from the Runyoro-Rutooro word "enjojo", (elephant)(s).
+It shares meaning with Kaberamaido district which means the land of elephants from Iteso words, "kaberama" for elephant(s) and "ido" meaning"place of/for".
+Both districts were formed in 2000.
 Like in most Ugandan Bantu languages, "Mwenge" means "banana beer", which is produced there.

-The district is part of Toro sub-region, which is coterminal with the Kingdom of Toro, one of the ancient traditional monarchies in Uganda.
+The district is part of Toro sub-region, which is coterminal with the Kingdom of Toro, one of the ancient traditional monarchies in Uganda, formerly a part of Bunyoro-Kitara Kingdom.

 Population

 The 1991 national census estimated the district population at about 182,000.
 The next national census, in 2002, estimated the population at 266,250.
 In 2012, the population was estimated at 383,600.

 Economic activities

 Agriculture is the main economic activity in the district.
 The major crops grown include: